 I know a lot of small firms and solos who still do it this way.
 I had an epiphany when I discovered payroll services.
 A payroll service takes all the work and headache out of employment taxes.
 Now that my staff is up to 13, a payroll service is a necessity.

 First, a little about exactly what payroll services do.
 Although I refer to employees, the concepts apply if you have no employees other than yourself.
 First, enter basic information about your employee including rate of pay (hourly or salary) as well as any vacation, sick or personal days as applicable.
 The rest is automated.
-Payroll services will calculate and pay the taxes and generate a paycheck for you and your employees.
+Payroll companies will calculate and pay the taxes and generate a paycheck for you and your employees.

 Tracking employee hours